 Format of papers and invigilation

-The Intermediate Biology Olympiad is a 60-minute multiple choice paper.
+The Intermediate Biology Olympiad is a sixty-minute multiple choice paper.

-The papers is entirely online, so all students must have access to an internet connected device – a computer is likely to be easiest for them.
+The paper is taken entirely online, so all students must have access to an internet-connected device, e.g. computer, laptop, tablet.

 Teachers are responsible for invigilating their students under normal examination conditions.
-We verify that registering teachers are part of a legitimate school or examination center.
+We verify that registering teachers are part of a legitimate school or examination centre.

-Nearer the exam, teachers will be given administrator accounts, and instructions on how students can set up accounts.
+In advance of the competition dates, teachers will be sent administrator accounts, and instructions on how students can set up accounts.